 I work primarily at the intersection of natural science, social science, and public policy with a focus on coupled human-natural systems and on the ways in which scientific knowledge and uncertainty affect policy decisions about the environment.

 My current work makes extensive use of agent-based models to simulate the ways that small changes in behavior at the individual level can add up to large-scale shifts at the level of the whole population, giving what is often referred to as “emergent phenomena.”
 These models have the potential to help us identify vulnerabilities to environmental stress and opportunities to promote sustainable adaptations.

-- Vandenbergh and Gilligan win the Morrison Prize for the most impactful scholarship on sustainability and the law.
+- Vandenbergh and Gilligan win the Morrison Prize for the highest-impact paper on sustainability and the law.
 “Morrison Prize winners highlight importance of private action in battling climate change“